strimzi/proposals/009-strimzi-ui.md

 In all of these cases, capabilities can be added in a prioritised order, and should be added in a phased manner themselves (for example, add a view of the brokers and their configuration, then the ability to modify select configuration).

 #### Proposed deployment

-_EDIT_: This is being reviewed and will be revised given the community meeting (on 16/07/2020) discussion around the deployment options and security model ([minutes](https://docs.google.com/document/d/1V1lMeMwn6d2x1LKxyydhjo2c_IFANveelLD880A6bYc).

 This UI could be deployed as a part of Strimzi as follows: